kanotazon22/Leaf-Hamlet/README.md

 ## 📌 Suggestions & Feedback

 All feedback is valuable!
-Please send your comments so we can improve Xóm Nhà Lá even better.
+Please send your comments so we can improve the game even better.